BunnyBlit/Blather/content/bouncing-balls.md

 The core concept here is that we can break a system (read as: game) into two parts:

-1. **The continuous part**: this part is things like jump arcs, car drifting, and starship thrust.
+1. **The continuous part**: this part is things like jump arcs, amount of power produced by a power plant in an RTS, car drifting, and starship thrust.
 These parts of the game change continuously while they're happening, and are often handled by a physics engine.
 When a game is operating this way, it's _flowing_, and these changes are called _flows_.

 2. **The discrete part**: this part is sudden, sharp changes in a game, switching from one mode to another.
 Characters are very often modeled as a collection of sharp switches-- you're not punching, you hit the punch button, and then suddenly you are!
 When a game is operating this way, it's _jumping_, and these changes are called _jumps_.